Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Introduction

-The rigidity problem for a separate combinatorial class of quadratics is treated by a wholly different approach in \cite{L09} which does not involve the \textit{a priori} bounds property.
+\item[--] $P$ and $\tilde{P}$ have arbitrary degree and satisfy the decoration condition. \end{itemize} Then, $P$ and $\tilde{P}$ are conformally equivalent. \end{CorA} } The rigidity problem for a separate combinatorial class of quadratics is treated by a wholly different approach in \cite{L09} which does not involve the \textit{a priori} bounds property.

-The rigidity problem for real polynomials is well developed.
+The rigidity conjecture for real polynomials has been fully established over the last twenty years.
 The quadratic case was accomplished, independently, in \cite{Ly97} and \cite{GS98}.
-The real multi critical case was treated in \cite{LvS98}.
+The real multi-critical case was treated in \cite{LvS98}.
 One may refer to these for further references.
-Our result applies to real unicritical polynomials as well.
+Our result can be applied to real unicritical polynomials as well.
 Therefore, combining with \cite{S1}, it gives a new proof of the density of hyperbolicity in the family $x\ra x^{2k}+c$, $k=1,2,\dots$, which was proved earlier in \cite{KSvS07}.

 The structure of the paper is as follows.
 In $\S 2$ we introduce the basics of holomorphic dynamics required for our work.
 In $\S 3$, Yoccoz puzzle pieces are defined, the modified principal nest is introduced, and combinatorics of unicritical polynomials is discussed.
-Proof of the main theorem, presented in Section 4, is reduced to existence of a \textit{Thurston conjugacy} by the pull-back method.
-To build such a conjugacy, we start with a topological conjugacy on the whole complex plane and then step by step, on finer and finer scales, replace this homeomorphism by quasi-conformal maps while sacrificing equivariance property but staying in the ``right'' homotopy class.
-At the end one obtains a quasi conformal map on the complex plane homotopic to a topological conjugacy relative the post critical set, that is, a Thurston conjugacy.
+The proof of the main theorem, presented in Section $4$, is reduced to the existence of a \textit{Thurston conjugacy} by the pullback method.
+To build such a conjugacy, we start with a topological conjugacy on the whole complex plane and then step by step, on finer and finer scales, replace this homeomorphism by quasi-conformal maps while sacrificing the equivariance property but staying in the ``right'' homotopy class.
+At the end one obtains a quasi conformal map on the complex plane homotopic to a topological conjugacy relative the post-critical set, that is, a Thurston conjugacy.